almondheil/agent-based-herding/README.md

 * Agent-based movement modeling
   * Predators follow random walks
-  * Prey follow Hamiltonian selfish herd movement rules
+  * Prey run from predators as a herd
 * Batch data collection of populations
 * Checking and cross-checking of config values to ensure they make sense and do not contradict each other
 * Configuration settings for other aspects of the simulation